 Shell Heaps and Graves

-Proto-archaeologists and historians of the nineteenth-century after the Civil War for the most part discounted Indigenous history in Essex County.
+Early archaeologists and historians of the nineteenth-century after the Civil War for the most part discounted Indigenous history in Essex County.
 As D. F. Lamson wrote in his history of Manchester, Massachusetts, “Their shell heaps and their graves are the only remains left to show that they once called these lands their own.”
 Over the next hundred years amateur and professional sleuths mapped, described, and dug up all the shell heaps and graves they could find.
 Discoveries and exhumations of Indian graves were reported in local newspapers as great curiosities or ghost stories.
 Skeletal material, especially skulls, were sent to Harvard for forensic analysis, which in those days reflected ideas about phrenology and eugenics.
 Grave goods in good shape found their way into museum collections, with the rest typically discarded as detritus.
 Modern streets, cellars, foundations, power lines, and cemeteries for town fathers replaced Indigenous burial grounds.
 Today, the oldest cemeteries, such as Seaside Cemetery in Lanesville, undoubtedly contain Indigenous burials that were missed.
 Some settler cemeteries have sections that were set aside for Native American and African slaves.

 This kind of evidence contradicts the older dogma claiming that until European contact the Algonquians were only seasonal migrants lacking permanent settlements.
 As one archivist explained to me (in disparaging tones, repeating an ancient refrain), “Some of them may have filtered down through the woods to fish here, but they never lived here.”
 An Abenaki scholar also told me that Algonquians did not have permanent villages.
-I pointed out that her ancestors may not have had permanent villages, because they were hunter-gatherers living in northern New England and were not farmers, and that agriculture requires at least 7 months of attention in situ.
+I pointed out that her ancestors may not have had permanent villages, because they were hunter-gatherers living in northern New England and were not farmers, and that agriculture requires many months of attention in situ.
 Although hunting, trapping, gathering, visiting, trading, quarrying, and warring parties dispersed at various times of the year for various purposes, the principal agricultural villages—the precise locations of which shifted slightly every few years on the basis of soil fertility—always had some people living in them at any given time, as witnessed by the earliest settlers.
 According to Josselyn, for example:

-They live for the most part by the Sea-side, especially in the spring and summer quarters, in winter some are gone up into the Countrie to hunt Deer and Beaver and the younger ones going with them.
+They live for the most part by the Sea-side, especially in the spring and summer quarters, in winter they are gone up into the Countrie to hunt Deer and Beaver and the younger ones going with them.

 It is also not true that the coast would have been inhospitable in winters, forcing people to move inland.
 If anything, the opposite is true.
 Aside from the occasional Nor’easter, the coastal climate is actually ameliorated by proximity to the ocean, making summers cooler and wetter, and winters warmer and dryer than in the interior.
 If the Maritime Archaic people could live year-round among the rocks on the shore for 10,000 years, for which there is ample evidence, there is no reason the Algonquians could not have done so as well, especially with so many sustainable subsistence resources concentrated in closely proximate estuarine, wetland, and forest ecosystems.